slamora/brackets-wiki/SplitView-Architecture-Notes.md

 Refactoring Brackets to Support Split View with Multiple Documents requires quite a bit of hacking on the plumbing but there are only a few places that need to be heavily refactored to do so.

 # Current Implementation
-This is an object view of the system.
-There are ancillary objects involved which will be discussed at another time.
+This is an objective view of the system.

 The `.content` area of the application contains many widgets (in addition to the editor) that add to Bracket's user experience.
 These all start with the `PanelManager` which, for all intents and purposes, only manages the placement of these widgets.
 It does other things but doesn't really manage panels.